 It was in response to sportsmen’s cries for robust fisheries that brown trout eggs were first brought from Europe in 1883.
 Brown trout were selected primarily for their tolerance of warmer, less clean water.
 They are also more difficult to catch, and therefore not as subject to over-harvesting.

 Flash forward to the present, over one-hundred and twenty-five years later.
 Do we really understand why native fisheries continue to fail?
 What benchmarks do we have from the period in which native fish once thrived?
 Do we have water samples from that early period?
 Pictures or descriptions of the riparian zones?
+Knowledge of bug species and density?
 Can we restore streams to their previous conditions without true comparators?
 And can we truly identify the cause or causes limiting native fish in an individual stream?
-If so, can they be mitigated?
+If so, can they all be mitigated?

 I understand and believe in biodiversity.
 I also think that it is incredibly difficult to turn the clock back over a hundred years.
 Some human damage and environmental changes can be mitigated, but others cannot- the planet is warming.
 Should we not consider letting fish more tolerant of present conditions thrive, rather than poisoning them?